 The Matrimonial Causes Act 1973 set out the basis of divorce and also detailed how the courts should deal with financial issues that are often entwined with divorce.

 In the years following The Matrimonial Causes Act 1973, moves were made to modernise the UK’s divorce laws.
 The Family Law Act 1996, for example, aimed to shift more towards a ‘no fault’ divorce (which included couples attending information sessions and mediation) but this was not proceeded with as initial pilot schemes did not yield positive results.

 Fast-forward over twenty years and, in contrast, the no-fault divorce laws that were proposed on 9 April 2019 have – largely – been positively received.

 The changes proposed by the Justice Secretary on 9 April 2019 would establish a minimum six-month timeframe to enable couples to “reflect” on their decision.
 The Divorce, Dissolution and Separation Bill also removes the possibility of contesting the decision to divorce, however divorce proceedings will still be challengeable on certain grounds including fraud and coercion.

 The divorce laws currently in place in the UK have also been widely criticised for forcing couples to apportion blame onto one-another, causing animosity between ex-partners and potentially detrimental effects on those wishing to co-parent.
 The new divorce laws would, instead, allow for a statement of ‘irretrievable breakdown’ and a joint application for divorce to be made – without a finger being pointed at either spouse.

 Some MP’s have criticised the proposed divorce laws as encouraging ‘divorce on demand’.

-Further details on the proposed new divorce laws can be found in our news article, written by associate solicitor, Chris Brown: MPs back new ‘no-fault’ divorce law.
+Further details on the proposed new divorce laws can be found in our news article, written by Head of Family Law, Carl Russell, ‘how will no-fault divorce change the domestic landscape‘.

 When are the new UK divorce laws coming into force?